-- 12.1.
-The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 12.2.
+- 13.1.
+The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 13.2.
 The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
-The Clerk shall be responsible for the collection of all amounts due to the council. - 12.3.
-Any sums found to be irrecoverable and any bad debts shall be reported to the council by the Clerk and shall be written off in the year.
-The council's approval shall be shown in the accounting records. - 12.4.
+[The RFO] shall be responsible for the collection of all amounts due to the council. - 13.3.
+Any sums found to be irrecoverable and any bad debts shall be reported to the council by [the RFO] and shall be written off in the year.
+The council's approval shall be shown in the accounting records. - 13.4.
 All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
-The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 12.5.
-Personal cheques shall not be cashed out of money held on behalf of the council. - 12.6.
-Any repayment claim under section 33 of the VAT Act 1994 shall be made at least annually at the end of the financial year.
+The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 13.5.
+Personal cheques shall not be cashed out of money held on behalf of the council.